 All registered students are required to be familiar with, and make active use of, the Education Records System (myEduRec) to manage a wide range of academic, financial and personal administrative matters.
-Access the Student Portal to view the Quick Navigation Guide to myEduRec system.
+MyPortal@NUS contains information on the myEduRec system and a quick Navigation Guide.